BBC in meltdown as football shows axed after stars stage mutiny over Gary Lineker

 - BBC director general Tim Davie said he will not resign over Lineker row

-- BBC presenters Alex Scott, Kelly Somers and Jason Mohammad pulled out of their shows, resulting in Football Focus and Final score being scrapped
+- BBC presenters Alex Scott, Kelly Somers and Jason Mohammad pulled out of their shows, resulting in Football Focus and Final Score being scrapped

 - The BBC announced Saturday’s Match of the Day would go ahead without pundits, presenters and commentators